TaylorPatton/hello-world/README.md

 Greetings Earthlings,

 Taylor entering the world of GitHub.
+Based out of Orange County, California.
 Work = Digital Marketing and Front-end Web Design & Development.
 Fun = Surfing, Skating, Music, and the Outdoors.